oszuidwest/zwtv-owncast/README.md

 ### I Know What I'm Doing

-Download the `docker-compose.yml` and `.env.example` files from the repository and configure them as needed.
+Download the `docker-compose.yml`, `.env.example` and `Caddyfile` files from the repository and configure them as needed.

 ## Script for Bulk Configuration